Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/playbooks/strategic-hiring.md

 Dear [Candidate Name],

-We are thrilled to offer you the position of [Job Title] at SkyMirror!
+We are thrilled to offer you the position of [Job Title] at Skymirror!

 After meeting with our team, we are confident that your skills and experience will be a valuable addition to our mission of transforming enterprises through innovative technology.